mrapp-ke/MLRL-Boomer/README.md

 ## License

 This project is open source software licensed under the terms of the [MIT license](LICENSE.txt).
-We welcome contributions to the project.
-A frequently updated list of contributors is available here[](CONTRIBUTORS.md).
+We welcome contributions to the project to enhance its functionality and make it more accessible to a broader audience.
+A frequently updated list of contributors is available [here](CONTRIBUTORS.md).

 ## Project structure